-Little, a Democrat, was the representative for Massachusetts's 9th congressional district from 1851 to 1853.
+Little was the representative for Massachusetts’s 9th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1852 to Mar 1853, Little missed 5 of 97 roll call votes, which is 5.2%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000